What Should I Do With...?

 Donate old glasses so they can be worn rather than take up drawer space.
 Check your local eye doctor or the Columbia Lions Club webpage for locations.

-Patagonia's Common Threads Garment Recycling Program collects worn out Patagonia fleece, Polartec fleece clothing, Patagonia cotton T-shirts and some additional products with the Common Threads tag.
+Patagonia's Common Threads Garment Recycling Program collects worn out products.
 Garments can be mailed to the Patagonia service center or dropped off at a retail location.
-For more information, visit Patagonia.com.
+For collection details, visit Patagonia.com.

 Compost items such as banana peels, vegetable scraps, coffee grounds and egg shells to make a nutrient-rich soil.
-For more information and details about a free compost bin, visit our Composting webpage.
+For details about a free compost bin, visit our Composting webpage.

 Back to the Top